mikelee3k/code-refactor/README.md

 THEN I find a concise, descriptive title

 Updated 2/12/21

 Looking at the HTML code,
-    *Use semantic HTML
+    *Use semantic HTML - done
-    *Change the title element text
+    *Change the title element text - done
-    *Get the navbar links working
+    *Get the navbar links working  - done
-    *Make sure each image element has the required alt attribute
+    *Make sure each image element has the required alt attribute - done

 In the CSS code,
-    *Leave a few comments
+    *Leave a few comments  -  done
-    *Rework the CSS to make it more efficient by consolidating CSS selectors and properties *Organize them to follow the semantic structure of the HTML elements
+    *Rework the CSS to make it more efficient by consolidating CSS selectors and properties - done *Organize them to follow the semantic structure of the HTML elements

 As for the repo,